-- Explore the ancient city of Kathmandu, Nepal: - -Visit Swayambhunath (the monkey temple), a 2000 year old Buddhist Stupa - -Visit the Bodhnath Stupa with its' 130 ft. dome - -Visit the ancient Pashupatinath Temple with a holy cremation site. - Scenic flights to/from Kathmandu and Mountain Village of Lukla. - Hiking through small Sherpa villages, across rivers, up mountain valleys - Views of the Himalayan giants Ama Dablam, Nuptse, Lhotse, Everest - Cross one of the high and famous pass of the Himalaya "Chola Pass-5,357 meters". - Enjoy the sunrise on Everest and its massif from "Gokyo Ri". - ↔ Witness the world's highest lake "Gokyo Lake-4800 meter". - Cross the longest glacier of the Himalayas "Ngozumba Glacier". - A visit to the Tengboche Monastery, which can be viewed from the top of Mt.
-Everest. - Hike up Kala Patthar for the best views of Mt.
-Everest and the Khumbu Glacier - ✤ Mount Everest Base Camp.
+- Explore the ancient city of Kathmandu, Nepal: - -Visit Swayambhunath (the monkey temple), a 2000 year old Buddhist Stupa -Visit the Bodhnath Stupa with its' 130 ft. dome - -Visit the ancient Pashupatinath Temple with a holy cremation site. - Scenic flights to/from Kathmandu and Mountain Village of Lukla. - Hiking through small Sherpa villages, across rivers, up mountain valleys - ✤ Views of the Himalayan giants Ama Dablam, Nuptse, Lhotse, Everest - Hike up Kala Patthar for the best views of Mt.
+Everest and the Khumbu Glacier - Mount Everest Base Camp visit